xBLACKICEx/rustowl/README.md

 - Visual Studio Code (VS Code) installed

 We tested this guide on macOS Sequoia 15.3.2 on arm64 architecture with VS Code 1.99.3 and `cargo` 1.86.0.
-We tested on Windows 11 Education 23H2 on amd64 architecture.

 ### VS Code